-The first truly next-gen title came out this week which is “Witcher 3” and, of course, like with any other multiplatform release, it sparked a debate of which of two main platforms run it better?
+The first truly next-gen title came out this week which is “Witcher 3” and, of course, like with any other multiplatform release, it sparked a debate about which of two main platforms run it better.

-The Witcher 3 already looks great on Xbox One and with new patches on the way, it can surely, in the near future, give Sony a run for their money, considering that currently it sold fewer units than PS4.
-But in a friendly competition between both consoles and their fanbases, actual fanbases, people who have dignity and respect to one another, people who know that in the end they all chose this hobby for the same reason – to have fun, not to indulge in an endless petty competition of “Which system is better?”, but to sit down, relax and enjoy on of the most important video games of recent years.
+The Witcher 3 already looks great on Xbox One and with new patches on the way, it can indeed, in the near future, give Sony a run for its money, considering that currently, it sold fewer units than PS4.
+But in a friendly competition between both consoles and their fanbases, actual fanbases, people who have dignity and respect for one another, people who know that in the end, they all chose this hobby for the same reason – to have fun, not indulge in an endless petty competition of “Which system is better?”, but to sit down, relax and enjoy one of the most important video games of recent years.